Secondary Humanities and Social Sciences PCK 2 (9907.3)

 Participation in ‘school based' tutorial classes is a compulsory condition of this unit, and attendance will be recorded.
 You must participate in 100% of the ‘school based' tutorial classes to pass this unit.
 In the event that you cannot attend your assigned session due to illness or extreme circumstances, you must provide appropriate documentation to the Unit Convener as soon as possible.
 In the case of sessions missed due to illness or extreme circumstances, both the academic content and the professional experience component are required to be made up.
 More than two documented absences may lead to failure of the unit due to non-completion.

-*Note: This unit commences with week 1 on campus (see timetable for rooms) and weeks 2 to 7 will be school-based clinics.
+*Note: This unit commences with week 1 on campus (see timetable for room) and weeks 2 to 7 will be school-based clinics.

 Successful completion of the professional experience placement is critical to success in the whole unit.
 Students must make themselves familiar with the processes and policies of professional experience.